vossstef/A2600Nano/shield_ds_cable.md

 Here https://store.curiousinventor.com/guides/PS2/ you can see a variant of the cable colors from an opened DS2 Controller cable.
 **Be careful, you colours can be different.** Use a Multimeter for measure or beep the correct cable.

+If you have some spare female DS2 connectors you can solder direcly some small cables to the pins.

 Crimp or solder some female dupont terminals to the cables.
 Use the above connection table for correct orientation of the terminals within the cable housing.